cam38/Application_modification_image/README.md

 The size of the image, its format and its name are indicated in the left part of the application.

 # Tools
-We implemented this project in Python, and used Qt for the GUI.
+We implemented this project in Python, by using the notebooks of Anaconda.
+We also used Qt for the GUI.

 # Documentation
 You will find a powerpoint on this project in the main folder.